Random Forest Estimation of the Ordered Choice Model: Conclusion

 The performance of the \textit{Ordered Forest} estimator is studied and compared to other competing estimators in an extensive Monte Carlo simulation as well as using real datasets.
 The simulation results suggest good performance of the estimator in finite samples, including also high-dimensional settings.
-The advantages of the machine learning estimation compared to a parametric method become apparent when dealing with multicollinearity and highly nonlinear functional forms.
+The advantages of the machine learning estimation compared to a parametric method become apparent when dealing with near-multicollinearity and highly nonlinear functional forms.
 In such cases all of the considered forest-based estimators perform better than the ordered logit in terms of the prediction accuracy.
 Among the forest-based estimators the \textit{Ordered Forest} proposed in this paper performs well throughout all simulated DGPs and outperforms the competing methods in the most complex simulation designs.
 The empirical evidence using real datasets supports the findings from the Monte Carlo simulation.
-Additionally, the estimation of the marginal effects as well as the inference procedure seems to work well in the empirical examples.
+Additionally, the estimation of the marginal effects as well as the inference procedure seems to work well in the \ul{presented} empirical example.

 Despite the attractive properties of the \textit{Ordered Forest} estimator, many interesting questions are left open.
 Particularly, a further extension of the Monte Carlo simulation to study the sensitivity of the \textit{Ordered Forest} in respect to tuning parameters of the underlying random forest as well as in respect to different simulation designs would be of interest.
 Similarly, the performance of the estimator with and without honesty for larger sample sizes should be further investigated.
 Also, the optimal choice of the size of the window for evaluating the marginal effects would be worth to explore.
-Additionally, a theoretical framework for the used weight-based inference would be valuable, in particular the specific conditions needed for the weights to yield a consistent estimator of standard errors.
-Lastly, it would be of great interest to see more real data applications of the \textit{Ordered Forest} estimator, especially for large samples.
+Additionally, \ul{besides the theoretical guarantees for the point estimator, a rigorous asymptotic analysis of the weight-based inference procedure for the estimation of standard errors would be beneficial to describe the exact theoretical properties.} Lastly, it would be of great interest to see more real data applications of the \textit{Ordered Forest} estimator \ul{such as for example in} \textcite{Kim2021}, especially for large samples.